johncardona1992/IMGA_CUDA/README.md

 # ISLAND MODEL GENETIC ALGORITHM - Using MultiBlock Cooperative Groups

 ## Description
-This an implementation of the Island model genetic algorithm to solve the Agent Scheduling problem, each block represents an Island and each individual is represented by a cooperative group.
+This an implementation of the Island model genetic algorithm to solve the Agent Scheduling problem, each block represents an Island and each individual is represented by tiled partitions featuring cooperative groups.
 ## Key Concepts

 Cooperative Groups, MultiBlock Cooperative Groups